Kristin Chenoweth Biography

 Kristin Chenoweth Popular

 Popular is a song by Kristin.
 The song is performed by the Broadway company’s original Glinda, (Kristin), on the original Broadway cast recording.
 This song is about a popular girl (Glinda) trying to help her unpopular roommate (Elphaba) become more popular.
-The song was written by composer Stephen Schwartz for the first act of 2003 musical Wicked.
+The song was written by composer Stephen Schwartz for the first act of the 2003 musical Wicked.

 Kristin Chenoweth Coming Home